microsoft/TypeScript-Website/packages/handbook-v1/en/Literal Types.md

 let hiWorld = "Hi World";
 ```

-The process of going from an infinite number of potential cases (there are an infinite number of possible string values) to a smaller, finate number of potential case (in `helloWorld`'s case: 1) is called narrowing.
+The process of going from an infinite number of potential cases (there are an infinite number of possible string values) to a smaller, finite number of potential case (in `helloWorld`'s case: 1) is called narrowing.

 # String Literal Types